What's new with Microsoft Cloud App Security

 Released August 27, 2017

-- You can now add IP ranges in bulk by creating a script using the IP address ranges API.
+- You can now add IP ranges in bulk by creating a script using the IP address ranges API, which can be found from the Cloud App Security portal menu bar, by clicking the question mark and then API documentation.

 - Cloud Discovery now provides better visibility for blocked transactions, by presenting both the total transactions as well as the blocked transactions.